calvarado194/celeste-hunt/README.md

 Thanks to the Celeste development team for making a game I will never forget.
 Thanks to several friends that provided UX testing and assistance with front-end design.
 Special thanks to Mathemagician for seed logic.
 Special thanks to [SebasContre](https://twitter.com/sebascontre) for additional coding and fixes.
+Special thanks to Nameguy for German translation